Steps to Developing a Collaborative Project

 starts.
 You want to weed these people out prior to the start of your project.

-Keep track of what works and what does not work with the first run of the
+Keep track of what works and what does not work with the first run of our

 project.
 Collaborative projects are very new educational tools and there